yankostadinov/core/tutorials/guides/angular/angular.md

 Even better, because the default Angular servers are used to build, watch and refresh the apps, we have file-watching, auto-refresh and any other setting we like from the Angular dev arsenal.

-Not it is a good momenta ot remove the PWAs you installed in the previous section, because they point to the default `:4100` and `:4200` apps and install the new ones.
+Now it is a good moment ot remove the PWAs you installed in the previous section, because they point to the default `:4100` and `:4200` apps and install the new ones.

 ### 1.3.
 Getting Started with the Solution files

 Before we continue with the fun part, we will take a look at how to run the solution.
-You have a full solution at your disposal as a reference point incase you what to see the end result beforehand, or if you get lost somewhere along the way.
+You have a full solution at your disposal as a reference point in case you what to see the end result beforehand, or if you get lost somewhere along the way.

 First install all dependencies - run `npm i` at `/solution`, `/solution/clients` and `/solution/stocks`.
 Next start both apps by running `npm start` inside `/solution/clients` and `/solution/stocks`.
 Finally, (assuming that you have the Glue42 Core CLI globally installed) go to `/solution` and run `gluec serve`.